nfstream/nfstream/docs/source/plugins.rst

 ****************
 * ``on_init(self, obs)`` [default= ``return 0`` ]

   - Method called at entry creation).
-When aggregating packets into flows, this method is called on ``NFFlow`` object creation based on first ``NFPacket`` object belonging to it.
+When aggregating packets into flows, this method is called on ``NFEntry`` object creation based on first ``NFPacket`` object belonging to it.

 * ``on_update(self, obs, entry)`` [default= ``pass`` ]

   - Method called to update each entry with its belonging obs.
-When aggregating packets into flows, the entry is an ``NFFlow`` object and the obs is an ``NFPacket`` object.
+When aggregating packets into flows, the entry is an ``NFEntry`` object and the obs is an ``NFPacket`` object.

 * ``on_expire(self, entry)`` [default= ``pass`` ]

   - Method called at entry expiration.
-When aggregating packets into flows, the entry is an ``NFFlow``
+When aggregating packets into flows, the entry is an ``NFEntry``

 * ``cleanup(self)`` [default= ``pass`` ]